 Where do larches grow?

 In different areas, larches might be called tamarack.
 And there’s several varieties of them too.
 You might find them on mountain slopes, on benches (flatter regions) or even lower in valleys.
 Generally speaking, larches are found in the upper Rockies and Cascades parts of the Pacific Northwest.
 In Washington, the western larch can be found between 2000 and 5500 ft in elevation in cooler but moist climates.
 On the other hand, the subalpine larch is found around 6000-10000 ft in elevation over rocky and shallow soils.
 More specifically, larches are found in the eastern side of the Cascades from central Cascades to the north Cascades.
 But definitely there are seemingly random pockets of larches elsewhere too, where the climate works well and the rain shadow allows for the growth of larches.
 And from experience, if the soil is dry and dusty and you see more pine trees than hemlock and fir, you’re probably in the right area where larches grow.
 And personally, I’ve seen them grow anywhere from the Cle Elum-Leavenworth side of the mountains to Mazama in the North Cascades in the Okanogan-Wenatchee National Forest, usually starting around the 6000 ft elevation mark.
 But do note that you can also find them in northeast Washington like the Colville National Forest and into Idaho, Montana, and even across the borders into both British Columbia and Alberta.
+I will just be focusing on the Cascade Range, which is most accessible to the majority of the population in Washington/for those traveling into Seattle.

 It can vary a bit year by year depending on the weather, but in general, you can start seeing them turn yellow in late September and into early-mid October.
 They also tend to start turning yellow the higher in elevation and further north, so in theory, you can enjoy a longer season of yellow larches by starting up north and working your way down.
+Or if you have a limited schedule to go out, you can decide where to go based on which area is popping the most!

 What trails should I go on to find larches?

 The big money question!
 Well, this guide is a guide, not just an easy answer to solve everyone’s dying question.
 First, let’s get the popular ones out of the way.
 Although I haven’t hiked all of them, I have most and can vouch for the beauty of the trails.
 But they are mighty crowded!
+You’ll be passing people every minute, especially on a good weather weekend.

 Heather-Maple Pass Loop